 It’s super useful to know what queries bring audiences to your site.
 You can better understand your customers, make sure that you’re solving their problems, and can know how well your content is performing.

 Unfortunately, most query data (from Google organic search) is no longer provided to web analytics programs.
 Most visits show up as “not provided”.
 This leads to two issues with query data:

 - The queries that do appear generally show lower than accurate visit counts.

-Keylime Tools can mostly get around that issue.
+Keylime Toolbox can mostly get around that issue.
 Here’s how it does it:

-- GWT reports top queries for each site added, and it considers every subfolder to be a separate site.
-So the more subfolders you add, the more queries GWT shows.
+- Google reports top queries for each site added, and it considers every subfolder to be a separate site.
+So the more subfolders you add, the more queries Google reports.

-Keylime Tools solves that by aggregating all the data together and then removing all of the duplication.
+Keylime Toolbox solves that by aggregating all the data together and then removing all of the duplication.
 The end result is the maximum number of queries possible!

-- Keylime Tools then matches the queries that show up in both GA and GWT data.
-It generates an Excel file that shows you the visit data for each query from each source and that adds up the totals using the higher count.
+- Keylime Toolbox then matches the queries that show up in both Google Analytics and Google Search Console data.
+It generates an Excel file that shows you the visit data for each query from each source and then adds up the totals using the higher count.

 - After all that, some visit data is still “unknown” (that is, not associated with a query).
 Keylime Toolbox estimates how this traffic likely is distributed and calculates “estimated totals” for each query segment.